PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Experimental Evaluation

-Fig.~\ref{fig:DNN-pareto} shows the Pareto front of DNN models in the space defined by the number of (floating point) operations and the Top-1 accuracy.
-In the following graphs, we report the same graphs as in Fig.~\ref{fig:DNN-pareto} of the state-of-the-art DNNs (\drawdot{2DA02D}~green dots) and on top we add PERTINENCE solutions found during the exploration (\drawdot{000000}~black dots).
-Finally, we highlight the points lying on the Pareto-front (\drawcross~red crosses).
-As already mentioned, for every PERTINENCE solution found during the exploration, the reported number of operations takes all operations into account, i.e., the input dispatcher (feature extraction and fully connected layer) and the subsequent opportunistic DNN execution.
-We report the average number of operations per image, calculated over the test set.
 All the experiments were executed on a 48-core Intel(R) Xeon(R) Gold 5220R processor running at 2.2 GHz and a NVIDIA A100 80GB PCIe GPU.
 We performed extensive experiments to explore the PERTINENCE capabilities.
 For CNNs, first we chose a SOTA network $i$ from the Pareto-front (see Fig.~\ref{fig:DNN-pareto}) as a feature extractor and trained the fully connected layer of the input dispatcher to dispatch the inputs to different subsets of the SOTA networks having equal or better accuracy than $i$ -- for instance when using \texttt{resnet14} to extract features, we do not dispatch to \texttt{resnet8}, instead we dispatch to different subsets of more (or equally) accurate NNs, e.g., \{\texttt{shufflenetv2\_x0\_5} and \texttt{vgg16\_bn}\}, or \{\texttt{resnet14} and \texttt{vgg16\_bn}\}, etc. Specifically, we explored over 25 subsets, resulting in more than 400 solutions.
-For ViTs, we used the \texttt{resnet50} CNN backbone as feature extractor, given its small relative dimension compared to ViTs, i.e. 2\% of the MFLOPs compared to the smallest ViTs considered (\texttt{DeiT-S}) and 0.055\% compared to the largest (\texttt{ViT-L}).
+For ViTs, we used the \texttt{resnet50} CNN backbone as feature extractor, given its small relative dimension compared to ViTs, i.e., 2\% of the MFLOPs compared to the smallest ViT considered (\texttt{DeiT-S}) and 0.055\% compared to the largest (\texttt{ViT-L}).
 For space constraints, we only show a subset of the exploration results leading to solutions dominating the SOTA networks or lying on the Pareto front.

+It is to be noted that the Pareto fronts shown in Figures 6 to 10 are the result of a single GA run per model combination.
+Within each run, the MOEA evaluates a population of individuals across 50 generations, each individual corresponding to a distinct combination of penalty values in the range [0,100] with step size [0.5,1] and a weighting scheme (INS, ISNS, or ENS).
+At the end of the run, all evaluated solutions are ranked and the subset of non-dominated solutions, those not strictly outperformed by any other solution in both accuracy and MFLOPs simultaneously, are retained to form the reported Pareto front.